AdobeDocs/marketo.en/help/marketo/getting-started/marketo-glossary.md

   </tr>
   <tr>
    <td colspan="1"><strong>Behavior Score</strong></td>
    <td colspan="1">A point value assigned to a person based on their actions/behavior (e.g., visiting a web page, clicking a link in an email, filling out a form, etc.).
-Typically used to measure a person’s interest in your product or company.</td>
+Typically used to measure a person's interest in your product or company.</td>
   </tr>
   <tr>
    <td colspan="1"><strong>Blocklist</strong></td>